Skip to Main Content

 Welcome!

-This guide aims to assist library patrons in comprehending copyright rules and regulations and how they apply while using library resources for informational purposes and to create original works.
+This guide aims to assist library patrons in understanding copyright rules and regulations, as well as how they apply when using library resources for informational purposes and creating original works.

 Ask for help: